Charity Trustee responsibilities

 All governing bodies should take the lead in establishing and promoting the values for the organisations that they govern.
 This means that each member of the governing body is expected to lead by example and demonstrate, on a personal level, the highest standards of conduct.

-Members of the Court are expected to:
+Members of the Court and its committees are expected to:

-- be ambitious for the University, and to act in its best interests;
+- be ambitious for the University;

 - challenge and to debate constructively and contribute to the effectiveness of the Court and any Court committee they serve as part of a cohesive group with collective responsibilities;